Wooden beams in a timber roof - some new, some blackened by fire.

 • Grade II listed buildings in London

-The important process of checking the condition of our heritage goes back more than three decades to the birth of the London Buildings at Risk survey.
-The method has since been widened to include other types of historic places (heritage assets).
-The Register now includes:
+The important process of checking the condition of our heritage goes back more than three decades to the birth of the London Buildings at Risk survey, which was published from 1991 to 1997.
+The first National Buildings at Risk survey covering the whole of England was published in 1998 and, since then, the programme has been widened to include other types of historic places (heritage assets).

 You can find out what's at risk by searching the Heritage at Risk Register or by downloading a regional Register.

-Heritage at Risk sites can come in many forms; from grand to simple buildings and structures, to large visible earthworks and less visible buried remains.
+Heritage at Risk sites come in many forms - from grand to simple buildings and structures, to large visible earthworks and to less visible buried remains.
 Many issues threaten these sites, from environmental to human impact.

 Church of Saints Peter and Paul and Saint Philomena, Wirral